Unstable minimal surfaces in symmetric spaces of non-compact type

 Consequently, $\mathbf{E}_\rho$ admits a global minimum, which must in particular be a stable critical point.
 Therefore, every Hitchin representation has at least one stable equivariant minimal surface.
 Hence, to prove that there exists a Hitchin representation with more than one equivariant minimal surface, it suffices to produce a Hitchin representation with an unstable minimal surface.
 This is what we do below.
-But first, we state a well-known fact which is the key to the construction.
-Note that a $\R^n$-valued cohomology class of $\Sigma_g$ defines an action of the Deck group of any covering of $\Sigma_g$ on $R^n$ by translations.
+But first, we state a well-known fact that is the key to the construction.
+Note that a $\R^n$-valued first cohomology class of $\Sigma_g$ defines an action of $\pi_1(\Sigma_g)$ on $\R^n$ by translations.

 \begin{prop} Let $\Sigma_g$ be a closed surface of genus $g$ with $g \geq 3$.
-For any $n \geq 3$, there is a cohomology class $\beta \in H^1(\Sigma_g, \R^n)$, a conformal structure $S$ on $\Sigma_g$, and an unstable minimal map $\tilde{f}$ from a covering space $\tilde{\Sigma}_g$ of $\Sigma_g$ to $\R^n$, equivariant by the action of the Deck group determined by $\beta$. \end{prop} \begin{proof} Here is a very direct proof.
-In the case $g = 3$ and $n=3$, we take $\tilde{\Sigma}_g$ to be the triply periodic Schwarz P-surface, $\tilde{f}$ the inclusion, $S$ the conformal structure of the quotient by $\Z^3$, and $\beta$ the coresponding cohomology class.
+For any $n \geq 3$, there is a cohomology class $\beta \in H^1(\Sigma_g, \R^n)$, a conformal structure $S$ on $\Sigma_g$, and an unstable minimal map $\tilde{f}$ from a covering space $\tilde{S}$ of $S$ to $\R^n$, equivariant by the action of the Deck group determined by $\beta$. \end{prop} \begin{proof} Here is a very direct proof.
+In the case $g = 3$ and $n=3$, we take $\tilde{S}$ to be the triply periodic Schwarz P-surface, $\tilde{f}$ the inclusion, $S$ the quotient by $\Z^3$, and $\beta$ the coresponding cohomology class.
+The Weierstrass data of $\tilde{f}$ can be described as follows.
+The Riemann surface $S$ is defined by the equation where $z$ is a degree $2$ function on $S$ and $w$ is a degree $8$ function.
+We consider $S$ as a branched double cover of the complex plane with the coordinate $z$.
+The Weierstrass data is and $\tilde{f}$ is then obtained by lifting these $1$-forms to the universal cover and integrating their real parts from a fixed basepoint.
 This surface has equivariant index one \cite{Ross}; to show that the index is at least one, it suffices to consider a normal variation of constant length.
-If $g > 3$, we can take a branched covering of the (quotient of the) Schwarz P-surface, and if $n > 0$, we can linearly isometrically map $\R^3$ into $\R^n$. \end{proof}
+If $g > 3$, we can take a branched covering of the (quotient of the) Schwarz P-surface, and if $n > 3$, we can linearly isometrically map $\R^3$ into $\R^n$. \end{proof}

 In fact, there are many such examples, and, at least for large genus, many of very large index.
 For a discussion in the case $n=3$, see \cite[section 5.3]{MSS}.